-Iberdrola recognises the development of professional relations based on equal opportunities to be a strategic objective, and in particular considers gender equality to be part of the organisation's core values.
+Iberdrola recognises the development of professional relations based on equal opportunities to be a strategic objective, and in particular considers diversity to be part of the organisation's core values.

-The Board of Directors Diversity and Member Selection Policy and the selection of its members has allowed the Company to achieve a balanced presence of women and men, which is reflected in the 50/50 distribution of external directors between both genders and in no gender with a representation of less than 42.86% of the total number of directors.
+At the Company level, Iberdrola's Board of Directors Diversity and Member Selection Policy and the selection of its members has allowed it to achieve a balanced presence of women and men, which is reflected in the 50/50 distribution of external directors between both genders and in no gender with a representation of less than 42.86% of the total number of directors.

-Iberdrola thus antedated compliance with applicable requirements since 2021 by continuously meeting the goal set out in the Good Governance Code of Listed Companies of 40% female board members by the end of 2022, with a minimum 40% presence of each gender among non-executive members and 33.33% presence among all members set for 30 June 2026 in Directive (EU) 2022/2381 of the European Parliament and of the Council of 23 November 2022
+The Company thus antedated compliance with applicable requirements since 2021 by continuously meeting the goal set out in the Good Governance Code of Listed Companies of 40% female board members by the end of 2022, with a minimum 40% presence of each gender among non-executive members and 33.33% presence among all members set for 30 June 2026 in Directive (EU) 2022/2381 of the European Parliament and of the Council of 23 November 2022.

-The annex to this report describes the resolutions adopted in application of this corporate policy, which is subject to regular review and evaluation by the Appointments Committee, allowing the Company to achieve the current balanced presence of women and men on the Board of Directors.
+The annex included at the end of this report describes the resolutions adopted in application of this corporate policy, which is subject to regular review and evaluation by the Appointments Committee, allowing the Company to achieve the current balanced presence of women and men on the Board of Directors.
+In addition, the resolutions adopted in financial year 2023 include the appointment of the current chair of the Audit and Risk Supervision Committee, whereby the chairmanships of the advisory committees of the Board of Directors are also split 50/50 between the two genders.

-In turn, the Equality, Diversity and Inclusion Policy promotes gender equality at all companies of the group in accordance with international best practices and goal five of the Sustainable Development Goals ("SDGs") approved by the United Nations, particularly as regards access to employment, professional training and promotion, and working conditions.
+At the Iberdrola Group level, the Equality, Diversity and Inclusion Policy promotes gender equality at all companies of the group in accordance with international best practices and goal five of the Sustainable Development Goals ("SDGs") approved by the United Nations, particularly as regards access to employment, professional training and promotion, and working conditions.

-Iberdrola's Diversity and Inclusion Division is responsible for the implementation, monitoring and verification of compliance with the policy, which provides for the following actions, among others: (i) analysing affirmative measures to correct any inequalities that may arise and to promote access by the underrepresented gender to positions of responsibility in which they have little or no representation; (ii) guaranteeing the principle of equal opportunity in professional development, removing any obstacles that may impede or limit careers due to gender; (iii) promoting mechanisms and procedures for selection and professional development that facilitate the presence of the underrepresented gender with the necessary qualifications in all areas of the organisation in which it is underrepresented, e.g. through the implementation of programmes that encourage the companies of the Iberdrola group to have a significant number of female senior officers; (iv) ensuring balanced representation in the various decision-making bodies and levels, guaranteeing participation under conditions of equal opportunity in all areas of consultation and decision-making; (v) promoting the organisation of working conditions with a gender perspective; (vi) establishing protective measures for women to prevent certain situations specific to this group from having a negative impact on their professional careers; and (vii) strengthening the Iberdrola group's commitment to gender equality both within the organisation and in society and raising awareness.
+Iberdrola's Diversity and Inclusion Division advances the implementation, monitoring and verification of compliance with the policy, which provides for the following actions, among others: (i) analysing affirmative measures to correct any inequalities that may arise and to promote access by the underrepresented gender to positions of responsibility in which they have little or no representation; (ii) guaranteeing the principle of equal opportunity in professional development, removing any obstacles that may impede or limit careers due to gender; (iii) promoting mechanisms and procedures for selection and professional development that facilitate the presence of the underrepresented gender with the necessary qualifications in all areas of the organisation in which it is underrepresented, e.g. through the implementation of programmes that encourage the companies of the Iberdrola Group to have a significant number of female senior officers; (iv) ensuring balanced representation in the various decision-making bodies and levels, guaranteeing participation under conditions of equal opportunity in all areas of consultation and decision-making; (v) promoting the organisation of working conditions with a gender perspective; (vi) establishing protective measures for women to prevent certain situations specific to this group from having a negative impact on their professional careers; and (vii) strengthening the Iberdrola Group's commitment to gender equality both within the organisation and in society and raising awareness.